ThisWomanWorks-1/ThisWomanWorks-1/README.md

 - 👋 Hi, I’m @ThisWomanWorks-1
-- 👀 I’m interested in AI edtech, biotech and more.
+- 👀 I’m interested in A, edtech, biotech, and more.
 I like keeping my ears and eyes open to what's needed and what's new.
 The competitive edge a company can gain by upskilling its employees and knowledge-sharing among employees, **that** excites me!
-- 🌱 I’m currently working on additional markdown skills, graphic design skills and other learning platform skills.
+- 🌱 I’m currently working on AI tool-related skills, additional markdown skills, graphic design skills, and other skills.
 - 🔍 I enjoy research and "finding things."
 My very first job was as a library page.
 That experience provided public engagement skills, systems experience, organizatonal skills, patience and more.
 - 💞️ I welcome connections related to instructional design, content strategy, and graphic design techniques for effective learning including use of Storyline, H5P, and other assessment tools and more.
 - 🌎 I work to do my part to make the world a little better place through everyday work and kindnesses ... and you learn a lot through really listening to others.
 I also greatly admire the one-word “THINK” slogan developed by Thomas Watson Sr.